 Specific case: third-country national who wishes to come to Luxembourg for a marriage

 There is no specific provision for entry into the territory with a view to marriage.
-The third-country national who wishes to enter into a bona fide marriage with a third-country national legally residing in Luxembourg must follow the normal procedures for a stay of fewer than 3 months.
+The third-country national who wishes to enter into a third-country national legally residing in Luxembourg must follow the normal procedures for a stay of fewer than 3 months.
 He should also apply, if necessary, for a short-stay visa and fulfill the conditions for entry and short-stay.